remix-run/remix/docs/api/remix.md

 ```

 - **"none"** - Default behavior.
 This will prevent any prefetching from happening.
 This is recommended when linking to pages that require a user session that the browser won't be able to prefetch anyway.
 - **"intent"** - Recommended if you want to prefetch.
 Fetches when Remix thinks the user intends to visit the link.
 Right now the behavior is simple: if they hover or focus the link it will prefetch the resources.
-In the future we hope to make this event smarter.
+In the future we hope to make this even smarter.
 Links with large click areas/padding get a bit of a head start.
 - **"render"** - Fetches when the link is rendered.

 <docs-error>You may need to use the <code>:last-of-type</code> selector instead of <code>:last-child</code> when styling child elements inside of your links</docs-error>